Zymbit-Docs/docs/content/_index.md

 #### October 2023
 -----
 Secure Compute Module moved from Revision A to Revision B. The Zymbit Software did not change.
 The root filesystem partitioning changed from 100% of the eMMC to 50% of the eMMC (encrypted).
-This was done to accommodate future support for Bootware, which is available in a Preview mode.
+This was done to accommodate future support for Bootware®, which is available in a Preview mode.
 A utility is included to repartition to 100% (encrypted) if required.

 See the [Troubleshooting/FAQ](troubleshooting/scm) for more information on the changes from Rev A to Rev B of the SCM itself.
 <br>